Trump announces trade concessions from EU officials on soybeans, energy, tariffs

 TRUMP TELLS EVERYBODY 'BE COOL' AS TRADE TENSIONS ESCALATE

 Trump was facing calls from nervous members of his own party to back down on the tariffs, particularly after the administration announced Tuesday that it will grant up to $12 billion in aid to farmers hurt by retaliatory tariffs.
-But Trump tweeted Wednesday urged concerned parties to "be cool."
+But Trump tweeted Wednesday urging concerned parties to "be cool."

 "The end result will be worth it," he added.